Download a copy of “Glass Color Basics” PDF

 - Keep mixed up as the color tends to settle to the bottom.

-- Can be added to Flexi-Glass Medium to create sheets of flexible glass color.
+- It can be added to Flexi-Glass Medium to create sheets of flexible glass color.

 Relief Motif is a textured, stand-up glaze that is white in color with a wide firing range from glass to porcelain/stoneware.